jsiskreynes-astro/jsiskreynes-astro.github.io/research.md

 nav_order: 2
 ---

-My research focuses on understanding the growth and the structure of supermassive black holes (SMBH) and their galactic environments over cosmic time.
-I am also interested in using astrophysical sources to probe physics beyond the Standard Model.
-I approach these areas by combining observational data, computational modeling, and statistical approaches, with a particular emphasis on strong gravitational lensing and high-energy astrophysics.
+My research focuses on understanding the growth, strocture, and physical processes governinh supermassive black holes (SMBHs) and their galactic environments over cosmic time.
+I am also interested in using astrophysical sources as probes of physics beyond the Standard Model.
+I approach these areas by combining observational data, computational modeling, and statistical inference, with a particular emphasis on strong gravitational lensing and high-energy astrophysics.

 ## Strong gravitational lenses as cosmic amplifiers